rebeccaskinner/rebeccaskinner.github.io/posts/2021-06-09-getting-to-the-fixed-point.md

 The first thing we need to do is to think about how we can take our factorial function and break it down into increasingly smaller pieces that have the same _shape_ as our overall function.
-Whenever we're writing a recrusive function, it helps to start by looking at how we can reframe the problem in terms of something getting smaller.
+Whenever we're writing a recursive function, it helps to start by looking at how we can reframe the problem in terms of something getting smaller.